certifiedbice/certifiedbice/README.md

 # I am still configuring and tuning this new WakaTime integration
 - Currently incomplete and delayed because of the production push happening...
-Expected completion of new README
+Expected completion of new README soon.
 <!--START_SECTION:waka-->
 ![Code Time](http://img.shields.io/badge/Code%20Time-0%20secs-blue)